NikTheGeek1/online-experiment-example/README.md

 (This approach is designed to make all requests point to the same page, so a user cannot skip straight to the 'complete' page simply by knowing the URL.)

 - `main.templates` contains the Flask templates for each page.
 These are returned by the task functions (via the render_template function)
-- `main.utils` contains the utils for registering tasks, and some tricksy code for randomising order of tasks (ask RH about this if you need to add more than one task and/or randomise the order).
+- `main.utils` contains the utils for registering tasks, and some tricksy code for randomising order of tasks.
 In general, don't worry about this folder.
 - `main.static` contains CSS and JS for the applications.
 In order to add a static file, use the Flask template syntax:

 ```jinja2